J0eychnpulpey/gophish-automated-installer/README.md

-# GoPhish Automated Installer Script version 3
+# GoPhish Automated Installer Script

 This repository contains a Bash script that automates the deployment of a GoPhish phishing server, specifically tested and designed for an **Ubuntu 22.04 Droplet on DigitalOcean**.
 This project fulfills the "Automate With a Script" challenge from the SimplyCyber Academy.